KeyanSong/431-2018/slides/class11/README.md

 2. [Homework 5](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework5) is not due for a while - it's 2018-10-19.

 3. The [Answer Sketch for Homework 4](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework4) is available.
-We expect to get the grades and rubric posted on Thursday 2018-10-04.
+We expect to get the Homework 4 grades and rubric posted on Thursday 2018-10-04.

 4. A Few R Markdown Coding and Style Issues I want to make sure you've caught onto: